ayhaidar/pspso/docs/source/index.rst

 **Numerical Parameters**

-On the other side, if the parameter is numerical, a list with three elements is expected [lb,ub, rv]:
+If the parameter is numerical, a list of three elements [lb,ub, rv] is expected to be found:

 * **lb**: repesents the lowest value in the search space
 * **ub**: represents the maximum value in the search space
 * **rv**: represents the number of decimal points the parameter values are rounded to before being added for training the algorithm

-For e.g if you want pspso to select n_estimators, you add the following list *[2,200,0]* as in the example.
+For e.g if you want pspso to select n_estimators, add the following list *[2,200,0]*.
 By that, the lowest n_estimators will be *2*, the highest to be examined is *200*, and each possible value is rounded to an integer value ( *0* decimal points).